torvalds/linux/Documentation/userspace-api/media/v4l/buffer.rst

-The :c:func:`VIDIOC_CREATE_BUFS` ioctl can then be used to allocate buffers based on the queried sizes (for instance by allocating a set of buffers large enough for all the desired formats and controls, or by allocating separate set of appropriately sized buffers for each use case).
+The :c:func:`VIDIOC_CREATE_BUFS` ioctl can then be used to allocate buffers based on the queried sizes (for instance by allocating a set of buffers large eanalugh for all the desired formats and controls, or by allocating separate set of appropriately sized buffers for each use case).

 .. c:type:: v4l2_buffer